 Coronary angioplasty is a treatment to widen narrowed sections of the heart (coronary) arteries.
 It is also known as percutaneous coronary intervention (PCI).
-It does not involve major heart surgery but involves the use of a catheter which is inserted into coronary arteries via the large blood vessels.
+It does not involve major heart surgery but involves the use of a thin, flexible tube (a catheter) which is inserted into coronary arteries via the large blood vessels.

 Note: the information below is a general guide only.
 The arrangements, and the way tests and procedures are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.

 Coronary angioplasty is a procedure where a narrowed section of a heart (coronary) artery is widened by using a balloon and a stent attached to a thin, flexible tube (a catheter).

 The catheter is inserted into a coronary artery.
 The balloon at the tip of the catheter is blown up at the narrowed section of artery to force it wider.
 A small tube (a stent) is left in place to keep the artery widened.

 What is coronary angioplasty used for?

 Coronary angioplasty is commonly used to treat people who have angina.
 In these people, angioplasty is usually carried out 'electively'.
 This means a time and date are chosen to do the procedure.

 However, angioplasty can also be used to help in emergency situations, such as when a person has a heart attack (myocardial infarction).
 A heart attack occurs because part of the heart is not receiving enough blood.
 This is usually caused by a blockage in an artery supplying blood to the heart itself.
 Coronary angioplasty is used to widen the artery surrounding the blockage.
 This helps blood flow back to the affected area and reduces the damage to the heart.

 The heart is mainly made of special muscle.
 The muscle pumps blood into blood vessels (arteries) which take the blood to every part of the body.